Difficulty: Medium, Asked-In: Amazon, Microsoft, Yahoo, Zoho, Visa

 return result

-In the bottom-up approach, we start by solving subproblems with smaller sizes (0 items and 0 capacity).
+We start by solving subproblems with smaller sizes (0 items and 0 capacity).
 Then, we build the solution iteratively for larger subproblems using the previously solved smaller subproblems until we find the solution to the given problem (n items and C capacity).
 During this process, we use additional memory to store the solution of each subproblem.

-Defining table size: We define a 2D table dp[n + 1][C + 1] to store the solution for each possible subproblem.
+Table size: We define a 2D table dp[n + 1][C + 1] to store the solution for each possible subproblem.

 Table initialization: Now, we initialize the table with the solution of the smallest version of the subproblem (similar to the base case in the recursive solution).
 For this, we set the value 0 in the first row and the first column of the table.